sivaratrisrinivas/Rashomon/README.md

 Using Supabase's real-time features, we detect when multiple people are reading the same content simultaneously.
 When you highlight specific text, we capture the exact character range so you only connect with readers focused on overlapping passages.
 Sessions are later replayable from the reading view.

 ### Ephemeral Chats
 Conversations last 5 minutes by default – long enough to exchange ideas but short enough to stay focused.
 This prevents endless threads and encourages meaningful, in-the-moment discussion.
-After a great chat, you can generate an invite link to share Rashomon with others.
+When the timer ends, the transcript is captured so future readers can replay the dialogue from the reading view.

 ---